mintgarden-io/docs/docs/mintgarden-studio/mint-an-nft.md

 #### Collection

 You can assign this new NFT to a collection if you want to group your NFTs together.
-If you didn't create a profile yet, head over to [create a collection](/mintgarden-studio/create-a-collection).
+If you didn't create a collection yet, head over to [create a collection](/mintgarden-studio/create-a-collection).

 #### Name and Description